gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-skinning.md

 }
 ```

-And then some code to manipulate the bone matrixes.
+And then some code to manipulate the bone matrices.
 We'll just rotate
 them in a hierarchy like the bones of a finger.

 ```